JegZheng/JegZheng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year PhD student in statistics at the University of Texas at Austin, within the [Department of Statistics and Data Sciences](https://stat.utexas.edu/).
+I am currently a second-year PhD student in statistics at the University of Texas at Austin, within the [Department of Statistics and Data Sciences](https://stat.utexas.edu/).
 I work with Professor [Mingyuan Zhou](https://mingyuanzhou.github.io/).
 My main research interests are in Deep Bayesian Learning and Deep Generative model.

 ## News